 I go on to explain how another cause for concern is retailers' practice of selling customers (at extra cost) anti-stain treatments.
 These are very pervasive, designed to last for years, but are highly flammable.

 The programme then reports that I left the civil service in 2016, frustrated at lack of progress.
-I say on camera that our sofas are more flammable than we were led to believe and that is certainly causing more fire deaths, fires, etc.
+I say on camera that our sofas are far more flammable than we were led to believe.

 There is then a quote from the British Furniture Confederation, starting with this: